bryannice/terraform-aws-backend/README.md

 | AWS_SECRET_ACCESS_KEY | Y        | This is the AWS secret key.                                                          |
 | S3_BUCKET_NAME        | N        | Name of the bucket to create (defaults to <GIT_ACCOUNT_NAME>-<GIT_REPOSITORY_NAME>). |

-To crate backend using a container to execute the following:
+To create backend using a container to execute the following:

 ```makefile
 make \